 - The Blank: One characteristic of a recurring creature throughout the series.
 He's also described as being able to conjure up a face when necessary, and inhumanly exaggerating his movements.

 - Body Horror: All over the place, but seen the most graphically in "Anniversary", which gives us lovely images such as this:a boy walking upside down through the air, almost twenty feet off the ground, carrying his own spine in his arms like a baby.

-- Body in a Breadbox: Victims of the forest are found under the ground, inside rocks, and floating twenty feet in the air.
+- Body in a Breadbox: Victims of the forest are found under the ground, inside rocks and trees, and floating twenty feet in the air.
 Sometimes still alive.
-And of course in those stairs.
+And of course on those stairs.

 - In a rare non-human example, the officer and his friend are called to investigate a terrible smell.
 The cause turns out to be a whale, of all things, in the middle of the woods.
 How it got there is never explained.